 - Oklahoma Library Association scholarships

 - University of Oklahoma, and University of Oklahoma Graduate College Scholarships

 The Graduate College reports the number of graduating students who held graduate assistant positions.
-They report:
+They report these graduate assistantship numbers:

 Experience working in libraries is an important component of education for library and archives professionals as it allows opportunities for students to combine theory with hands-on practice.
 Employers are keenly interested in prior LIS work experience so it is in a student's best interest to pursue these opportunities.